How Much Does A Video Cost? (2021)

 In the video production industry, this is one of those questions that never has a clear answer right off the bat.
-The reason for this is that producing a video requires many components and variables and each one of those affects the overall price to create that video.
-Naturally, this can be frustrating for a business or marketer that is price shopping and needs to quickly find out which company not only fits their requirements but also their budget.
+The reason for this is that corporate videos are not productized so creating them requires many components and variables and each one of those affects the overall cost to create that video.
+Obviously, this can be frustrating for a business or marketer that is just price shopping and needs to quickly find out which company not only fits their requirements but also their budget.

-We always tell our leads that quoting for a video project is not as straightforward as ordering a Starbucks coffee.
-We need to ask them a set of general questions to be able to provide them an approximate quote.
+We always tell our leads that quoting for a video is not as straightforward as ordering a Starbucks coffee.
+We need to ask them a set of questions to be able to provide them with a quote.

 - How long will the final video be?

 - How many video deliverables do you require?